experimentabiomimetic wayfinding system for the visually impaired

 reflection & next steps

 I've chosen to show you this project, not because I think the solution is great.
 In fact, I think the solution is just...okay.
 Involving members of the visually impaired community in this process would certainly have led us to produce a richer solution to their challenges.
+(Of course we would have done this with more time).
+I'd love to revisit the research and explore what other, more appropriate, human applications might exist.

 Despite its flaws, this project taught me so much about problem solving.
 I learned how to apply my skills as a designer to a different type of research.
 Who knew my Illustrator skills and my teammates' 3D modeling skills could help us disprove a scientific hypothesis?